ULTUX/StoneDropPlugin/README.md

 ## Commands
 /drop (or /d) - this is a base command
-/drop stack - toggle (for command sender) automatic crafting of diamonds, gold, etc. into their block equivalents
+/drop stack - toggle (for command sender) automatic crafting of diamonds, gold, etc. into their block equivalents.
-/drop cobble - toggle (for command sender) drop of cobblestone from stone
+/drop cobble - toggle (for command sender) drop of cobblestone from stone.
-/drop <name of material> - toggle (for command sender) drop of specific material from stone
+/drop <name of material> - toggle (for command sender) drop of specific material from stone.
-/whatdrops - displays list of items that can drop, their chances and ammounts
+/whatdrops - displays list of items that can drop, their chances and ammounts.
+/shutdown <time in seconds> - this is a console-only command.
+It schedules a server closage and informs all players about it.
+/cancelshutdown - cancels shutdown if it has been initialized.

 ## Latest releases: [Releases](https://github.com/ULTUX/minecraft-stone-drop-plugin/releases/)

 ### Features